-The following equipment is the minimum required by the U.S. Coast Guard for a boat less than 26' [7.9 meters] in length.
+The following equipment is the minimum required by the U.S. Coast Guard for a boat 26' to less than 40' [7.9 meters to less than 12 meters] in length.

-Personal Flotation Devices (PFD's): One Coast Guard approved Type I, II or LLL device is mandatory for each person aboard.
-One throwable Type LV device is also required to be on board.
+Personal Flotation Devices (PFD's): One Coast Guard approved Type I, II or III device is mandatory for each person aboard.
+One throwable Type IV device is also required to be on board.
 A Type V device is acceptable if worn for approved use.
-See Page 1.5 for a description of these PFD classifications.
+See Page 1.4 for a description of these PFD classifications.
 Always wear a PFD when boating.

-Fire Extinguisher - Portable: If no fixed fire extinguishing system is installed in the engine and generator spaces, the U.S. Coast Guard requires one (1) Type B-1 fire extinguisher be on board.
-The American Boat and Yacht Council (ABYC) recommends that you have two (2) Type ABC fire extinguishers on board.
-One is to be located at the helm station and the other in the cabin, near the cockpit door.
+Fire Extinguisher - Portable: If no fixed fire extinguishing system is installed in the engine and generator spaces, the U.S. Coast Guard requires two (2) Type B-1 or one (1) Type B-2 fire extinguisher be on board.
+If your boat is equipped with a fixed fire extinguishing system in the engine and generator spaces, the U.S. Coast Guard requires one (1) Type B-1 fire extinguisher be on board.
+The American Boat and Yacht Council (ABYC) recommends that you have three (3) Type B-1 ABC fire extinguishers on board located outside the engine compartment, at the helm station and in the galley.